Birthday Blues: Notes

 The film was edited by about 5 minutes from the Little Rascals syndicated television package in 1971 due to perceived racism toward African Americans.
 The episode was fully reinstated on AMC from 2001 to 2003.

+Filming Locations

+The final scene at the church was filmed at St. Brendan Catholic Church at 310 Van Ness Ave in Los Angeles.
+This is the same location that appears at the end of the Our Gang/The Little Rascals film Pups Is Pups where Wheezer is reunited with his puppies.